cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 ## Overview of the process

 The process of making imitation jasper described in Ms Fr.
 640 can be summarised as follows:

 1. Planing and cutting thin sheets of horn
 2. Paint sheets of horn with varnishes of various colours

-    1. Optional further treatment: apply wool to the varnished side
-        > and/or scrape oblique lines into the varnish
+    a.
+Optional further treatment: apply wool to the varnished side and/or scrape oblique lines into the varnish
 3. Optional application of metal leaf

-4. Oil the front side of the horn sheets with spike lavender oil to
+4. Oil the front side of the horn sheets with spike lavender oil to increase transparency
-    > increase transparency

 The author-practitioner also mentions a side-project of fashioning a rose out of the horn planings

 ## Materials

 -   Horn (we used buffalo horn)
 -   Wool yarn and unspun fleece of various colors
 -   Spike lavender oil varnish (see separate instructions for making)
 -   Turpentine varnish (see separate instructions)

--   Spike lavender oil (for oiling back)
+-   Spike lavender oil (for oiling the undecorated front)

--   Pigments (e.g. verdigris, lakes, smalt, azurite, malachite; we do
-    > not recommend earths, leads, carbon black, soots, chars)
+-   Pigments, transparent rather than opaque (e.g. verdigris, lakes, smalt, azurite, malachite rather than earths, leads, carbon black, soots, chars)
 -   Mineral spirits (for clean-up)

--   Gold and silver leaf or transfer gold/silver

-    -   This may depend on how dry the varnish layers are
+-   Gold and silver leaf or transfer gold/silver (this may depend on how dry the varnish layers are)

 ## Tools

+-   Plane
+-   Bench anvil pin clamp
+-   Jeweler’s saw
+-   File
 -   Mullers
 -   Glass plates
+-   Palette knives
 -   Brushes

--   Glass droppers
+-   Droppers
+-   Sharp metal tools (e.g., dentist tools, etching needles)

+## Making Process

+### 1. Planing and cutting horn

+Materials
+-   Horn (we used buffalo horn)

+Tools
 -   Plane

--   Jeweller’s saw

 -   Bench anvil pin clamp

--   Sharp metal tool (dentist tools)
+-   Jeweler’s saw
+-   File

-## Instructions
+Instructions

-### Planing and cutting horn

 -   Set up the sheet of horn secured in place at a workbench.

--   Use a small plane to take the sheet of horn down to about 2 mm
+-   Use a small plane to take the sheet of horn down to about 2 mm thickness.
+Be sure to collect the shavings to use in the side-project of fashioning a rose out of the horn planings.
-    > thickness.

 -   To cut the sheet into smaller pieces,
     -   Set up a peg on the countertop, tightly secured.
     -   Secure an appropriate blade in the jeweler’s saw.

-    -   Scrape lines across the length of the sheet of horn to indicate
-        > where cuts will be made.
+    -   Scrape lines across the length of the sheet of horn to indicate where cuts will be made.

-    -   Put on a protective mask to protect nose and mouth from horn
-        > dust when cutting with the saw.
+    -   Put on a protective mask to protect nose and mouth from horn dust when cutting with the saw.

-    -   Following the lines, use the jeweler’s saw to cut the horn into
-        > rectangular sheets, using an up-and-down motion.
+    -   Following the lines, use the jeweler’s saw to cut the horn into rectangular sheets, using an up-and-down motion.
     -   Use a file to smooth down the edges of each rectangular sheet.

-### Painting horn sheets with colored varnish
+### 2. Painting horn sheets with colored varnish

 Materials

--   Horn (we used buffalo horn)
+-   Thin sheets of horn (prepared as above)
 -   Wool yarn and unspun fleece of various colors
 -   Spike lavender oil varnish (see separate instructions for making)

--   Turpentine varnish (see separate instructions)
+-   Turpentine varnish (see separate instructions available on the page "[Varnishes and Their Many Uses](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")

--   Pigments (e.g. verdigris, lakes, smalt, azurite, malachite; we do
-    > not recommend earths, leads, carbon black, soots, chars)
+-   Pigments, transparent rather than opaque (e.g. verdigris, lakes, smalt, azurite, malachite rather than earths, leads, carbon black, soots, chars)

 Tools
+-   Glass plates
 -   Mullers

--   Glass plates
+-   Palette knives
 -   Brushes

--   Glass droppers

--   (dyed) wool (optional)
+-   Droppers
+-   Sharp metal tools (e.g., dentist tools, etching needles)

+Instructions
 The instructions in Ms. Fr.
 640 suggest spike lavender oil varnish and turpentine varnish for painting.
 You can try either or both.